 This publication is available at https://www.gov.uk/government/publications/exeter-flood-defence-scheme/exeter-flood-defence-scheme

 The Exeter flood defence scheme project will reduce flood risk to more than 3,000 homes and businesses in Exeter.
 The project is managed by the Environment Agency with support from project partners Exeter City Council and Devon County Council.
-The project is split into 2 phases: phase 1 is now substantially complete and phase 2 construction starts in June 2016.
+The project is split into 2 phases: phase 1 is now complete and phase 2 construction is on site.

 Latest news on phase 2

-Building of phase 2 of Exeter flood defence scheme starts in June 2016.
-A great deal of construction activity will take place around the city over the next 2 years.
+Building of phase 2 of the Exeter flood defence scheme started in June 2016.

-The Environment Agency and its contractor BMM will minimise disruption to residents and visitors by:
+The Environment Agency and its contractor BMMJV are seeking to minimise disruption to residents and visitors by:

 - accessing key areas outside of peak traffic hours to avoid contributing to local congestion

 - restricting the hours of work to avoid noise disturbance.
 Normal working hours will be between 8am and 6pm from Monday to Friday and 8am to 1pm on Saturday

 - opting for single lane closures where possible rather than total road closures when carrying out work on or adjacent to roads